 - Measuring what should be in place to ensure your Organisation Readiness- Reviewing actions and strategies that are currently in place, whether they are clearly defined and practiced.
 Using instruments such as questionnaires and checklists to enforce Organisation Readiness- I will use an 11-page detailed questionnaire to stimulate debate.
-Example exercise: Delegates will be asked to review their organization’s readiness using a number of instruments such as questionnaire and checklists.
+Example exercise: Delegates will be asked to review their organization’s readiness using a number of instruments such as questionnaires and checklists.
 Completing it first individually and then in groups, gaps can be determined and strategies and necessary actions defined.

 - Understanding the difference between a crisis plan & a crisis communications plan (I am a firm believer that you cannot separate perceptions from reality.
-In any crisis there are reality issues such as dealing with the crisis and then dealing with the perceptions that are created during the crisis)
+In any crisis there are real issues such as dealing with the crisis and then dealing with the perceptions that are created during the crisis)

 - Fundamentals in preparing for a crisis such as Building A Crisis Team – The key to successful crisis management is selecting a team to handle crises as they occur.
 Who should be on this team?

 - Guidelines on How to Write and Develop a Crisis Management & Crisis Communication Response Plan.
-Years and years of experience have proven that the companies who copes the best with crises of all kinds are those who are prepared to deal with the hand of fate.
+Years and years of experience have proven that the companies who cope the best with crises of all kinds are those who are prepared to deal with the hand of fate.
 Those companies who have set in motion processes to minimize potential crises.

 Session Two – Mastering the art and science of crisis response.

-A Crisis Leader is a person who understands both the Art and Science of Crisis Response and has the competencies (knowledge, skills and attitude) to lead an organization in a time of duress and take the appropriate action under the circumstances.
+A Crisis Leader is a person who understands both the Art and Science of Crisis Response and has the competencies (knowledge, skills, and attitude) to lead an organization in a time of duress and take the appropriate action under the circumstances.
 I will cover:

 - Knowing what happens in crises and the stages of development in a crisis

-- Differencing between a Crisis, Disaster, Emergency, Problems and Issues
+- Differencing between a Crisis, Disaster, Emergency, Problems, and Issues

 - Taking appropriate actions – Knowing what the right thing to do is and doing it right